 In the present age of competition and progress, we must not expect to keep pace with those around us unless we are prepared to take advantage of every opportunity tending to place us upon a footing of equality with them; nor can it be denied that, notwithstanding the many advantages we can offer both in climate and soil, the occupation and settlement of the Waste Lands of the Colony is not progressing as rapidly as it should do: and it is also equally true, that numbers of the industrial classes, whom it is our special object to retain, are daily leaving us.
-We cannot, indeed, expect it to be otherwise, until something is done to render our "Lands" not only available as to price and terms of purchase, but also accessible as settler upon the remarkable fertility of our heavily wooded lands, or upon the value in the market of the timber they produce, while we are unprepared to answer the natural query in such a case, as to how the said market is to be reached, and at what cost?
-With reference to the influence of good roads upon agricultural prosperity, another author (Donaldson) writes as follows :----
+We cannot, indeed, expect it to be otherwise, until something is done to render our "Lands" not only available as to price and terms of purchase, but also accessible as to facilities for communication and conveyance of produce.
+Of what avail is it to expatiate to an intending settler upon the remarkable fertility of our heavily wooded lands, or upon the value in the market of the timber they produce, while we are unprepared to answer the natural query in such a case, as to how the said market is to be reached, and at what cost?

+With reference to the influence of good roads upon agricultural prosperity, another author (Donaldson) writes as follows:-